nette/http/readme.md

 - `$httpOnly` is true, so the cookie is inaccessible to JavaScript
 - `$sameSite` is null, so the flag is not specified

-The time can be specified as a string or the number of seconds.
+The `$expire` parameter can be specified as a string, an object implementing `DateTimeInterface`, or the number of seconds.

 ```php
 $httpResponse->setCookie('lang', 'en', '100 days');